augmented-os/augmented-os/docs/architecture/components/task_execution_service/interfaces/internal.md

 ### Inbound Service Calls

-The Task Execution Layer Service exposes the following internal endpoints for other services:
+The Task Execution Service Service exposes the following internal endpoints for other services:

 | Endpoint | Purpose | Callers | Authentication |
 |----------|---------|---------|---------------|